Concentration rate and consistency of the posterior under monotonicity constraints: Main results

 Consider the posterior median $\fha_n^\pi(x) = \inf \{ t, \Pi\big[f_P(x) \leq t | \Xn\big] > 1/2 \}$, it follows that

-\end{theo} We thus have a pointwise consistency of the posterior distribution of $f_0(x)$ for every $x$ in the support of $f_0$ which also includes the boundary parts.
-Note that the maximum likelihood is not consistent at the boundaries of the support as pointed out in \citet{MR1392133} for instance.
+\end{theo} We thus have a pointwise consistency of the posterior distribution of $f_0(x)$ for every $x$ in the interior of the support of $f_0$.
+The maximum likelihood is not consistent at the boundaries of the support as pointed out in \citet{MR1392133} for instance.
 In particular it is not consistent at $0$ and when $L< \infty$, it is not consistent at $L$.
 It is known that integrating the parameter as done in Bayesian approaches induces a penalisation.
 This is particularly useful in testing or model choice problems but can also be effective in estimation problems, see for instance \citet{RSSB:RSSB781}.
-The problem of estimating $f_0(0)$ under monotonicity constraints is another example of the effectiveness of penalisation induced by integration on the parameters.
-However, contrariwise to \citet{RSSB:RSSB781}, we have not clearly identified how the penalisation acts, and only observe that it leads to a consistent posterior distribution and a consistent estimator.
-Some refined results on the asymptotic distribution of a monotone non increasing density at a fixed point can be found in \cite{PrakasaRao70} and more recently \cite{balabdaoui:wellner}, however, none of these results stands for points in the whole support of $f_0$.
+Here we require that the base measure puts exponentially small mass at the boundaries.
+This induce enough penalization to achieve consistency of the posterior distribution of $f(0)$ and $f(L)$.
+The following Theorem gives consistency of the posterior distribution of $f$ at every point on the support of $f_0$ including the boundaries.